 When you launch Spartan, the first thing you see is a large green screen.
 This is the main Spartan window.
-If you look at the top of your display, you will see that Spartan has a menu to the right of the little blue apple; this is the main Spartan menu.
-You will also see a small box with symbols appearing somewhere within your main Spartan window.
-If you like, you can move the box out of the way by clicking on the bar at the top of the small window and dragging it to a different location.
+If you look at the top of your display, you will see the main Spartan menu.

 You can build a new molecule in Spartan by choosing (from the main Spartan menu):